 Alain Girault

 • Synchronous programming languages (Lustre, Esterel, Signal), in particular automatic parallelization methods for such programs, higher-order data-flow, dynamic reconfiguration and code mobility.
 I started this research during my PhD at Verimag.
-More recently, I have contributed to the PRET-C and ForeC time-predictable programming languages, which are extend the C programming language with synchronous control structures.
+More recently, I have contributed to the PRET-C and ForeC time-predictable programming languages, which extend the C programming language with synchronous control structures.

-• Safe design methods for dependable embedded systems, in particular multi-processor static scheduling heuristics with fault-tolerance or reliability constraints, multi-criteria scheduling and optimization methods (execution time, reliability, power consumption, peak temperature), data-flow models of computation, and on scheduling for real-time systems.
+• Safe design methods for dependable embedded systems, in particular multi-processor static scheduling heuristics with fault-tolerance or reliability constraints, multi-objective scheduling and optimization methods (execution time, reliability, power consumption, peak temperature), data-flow models of computation, and on scheduling for real-time systems.

 • Old research topics: discrete controller synthesis, automatic program transformations, aspect-oriented programming (AOP), automated highways and longitudinal control for autonomous vehicles.